DiademShoukralla/topl-project/README.md

 Prior to running, you must copy .env.template to .env and supply API Keys for the news sources.
 Please reach out if you require mine.

 I opted not to use GNews for this project since the returned articles do not include the articles' authors.
+Instead I implimented this server with the [NewsData](https://newsdata.io/) API.
+Please note that since I'm using the free plan, there is a request limit.
+NewsData allows 10 articles per request, up to 200 times per day.

 ```
 > npm i